Lots of great things happening with my BN1 restoration over the past few weeks!

 Lucky to have the new outer rings because the old ones had broken into many pieces...

-I have yet to reassemble and paint them until I can source some new screws!
+I was able to finish one of them, but the other will have to wait until I can source some new screws!

 Finally, I dropped off my Gearbox & Overdrive unit to my friend Tom Munro for him to inspect and rebuild.
 Tom is an expert classic car mechanic who's been rebuilding all sorts of engines and gearboxes for all sorts of classic cars for decades.
 He even drives his own BN1 that he's been driving and maintaining since the mid 80's.

 There aren't a lot of people out there with the knowledge and expertise Tom has for this stuff!